FrancinaSimone/FrancinaSimone/README.md

 - 🤓 I have a lot of knowledge in metacognition and English Language as it forms our perspective and experiences in the mind.
 - 🌱 I’m currently learning Python, Machine Learning and AI
 - 👯‍♀️ I’m looking to collaborate on anything that will help me gain skills (T_T) *I'm new here*
-- 💬 Ask me about anythign related to English Language from AI prompting to deconstructing information!
+- 💬 Ask me about anything related to English Language from AI prompting to deconstructing information!
 - 📫 How to reach me thefrancinasimone@gmail.com

 <!---